THE CHRONOS TRILOGY

 LINCOLN HOUSE, HONG KONG

-The Chronos Trilogy (1999), curated by James Cavello of Westwood Gallery NYC, is one of the largest glass sculpture commissions in the world.
+The Chronos Trilogy (1998), curated by James Cavello of Westwood Gallery NYC, is one of the largest glass sculpture commissions in the world.
 The project is an artistically rendered twenty-five ton homage to the history of Hong Kong; the sculptures now animate the foyer of Lincoln House, a sixty-five story office tower.
-The goal was to commission a grand scale work in keeping with the architectural environment and visible through the glass-enclosed lobby, for the purpose of landmark artistic design and to block the view of a structure undergoing a ten year redevelopment project.
+The goal was to commission a grand scale work in keeping with the architectural environment and visible through the glass-enclosed lobby.
 The trilogy was commissioned by Swire Properties and it includes a trio of glass sculptures, each of them representing a facet of time, the past, the present and the future.

 SEA OF TIME